 Kelly's endless grievance is her MAGA ID card, one she shares with her leader and a majority of other followers. these people are never, ever responsible for their own falls—no, they are always innocent, always the victims of shadowy deep state or antifa or Soros or whatever.
 Kelly and her folks will forever, no matter the reality, believe themselves uniquely targeted and rejected for their disgusting utterance.

-Miserable hag Megyn Kelly has spent the last few years futilely trying to get MAGA to love her, but she'll always be known by cult as the traitor who showed "bias" towards Daddy Trump during a presidential debate.
+Miserable hag Megyn Kelly has spent the last few years futilely trying to get MAGA to love her, but she'll always be known by the cult as the traitor who showed "bias" against Daddy during a presidential debate.

 She has desperation coming out of her...whatever.
 It's rather sad.